 What is reproductive justice?

 You’ve probably heard of reproductive rights, a phrase that is often used in public discourse to signal to things like access to abortion and birth control and is attached to major victories like Roe v.
 Wade.
 But for all its accomplishments, reproductive rights has been a flawed perspective.
-Instead, we draw attention here to the work and experiences of those fighting long before and left behind by the reproductive rights movement — queer and trans people, people of color, indigenous people, and low-income and poverty-impacted people — and align ourselves with a framework that prioritizes their voices in the struggle for justice.
+Instead, I draw attention here to the work and experiences of those fighting long before and left behind by the reproductive rights movement — queer and trans people, people of color, indigenous people, and low-income and poverty-impacted people — and align myself with a framework that prioritizes their voices in the struggle for justice.